Metalenz/InfiltrateRRule.jl/README.md

 # InfiltrateRRule.jl

-`InfiltrateRRule.jl` is a utility for inspect automatically derived `rrule`s with `ChainRulesCore`.
+`InfiltrateRRule.jl` is a utility for inspecting gradients/state in automatically derived `rrule`s with `ChainRulesCore`.

-Consider the following function we would like to differentiate through with `Zygote.jl`:
+Consider the following function we would like to differentiate with `Zygote.jl`:

 ```julia
 f(a,b) = a^2 + b^2
 ```

-`Zygote.jl` can easily differentiate this since it comprises only functions for which we have exisitng `rrule`s.
+`f` is easily differentiate this since it comprises only functions for which we have exisitng `rrule`s.
 Crucially, we do not need to write a custom `rrule`.
 In spite of this, it could be useful to inspect the differential passed *into* `f`, or perhaps verify that the returned value from the pullback matches what we expect among other calculations around the pullback.

 `Infiltrator.jl` is one tool for doing this type of inspection: by inserting an `@infiltrator` line into our code.
 When the `@infiltrator` line is reached, execution halts and an interactive REPL is opened at that line.

 If we have a custom `rrule` for `f` written, we can just directly insert `@infiltrator` into the pullback.
 However, for an `rrule` which is automatically derived, we can't just insert the `@infiltrator` call since it is generated programmatically.

 `InfiltrateRRule.jl` exports the macro `@infiltrate_rrule` which enables easy inspection of automatically generated pullbacks.
-After annotating a function with the macro, calls to the pullback will open an `Infiltrator.jl` instance where the pullback input `Δ` are available along with inputs to the primal calculation.
+After annotating a function with the macro, calls to the pullback will open an `Infiltrator.jl` instance where the pullback input `Δ` and pullback function `pb` are available, along with inputs to the primal calculation.

 ## Example

 The code below is a MWE for using `InfiltrateRRule.jl`.
-When executing the code below, an interactive `Infiltrator.jl` session will open when the pullback is called.
+When executing the code below, an interactive `Infiltrator.jl` session will open when the pullback for `f` is called.

 ```julia
 using Infiltrator